-The company classifies its certificates of deposit as held to maturity in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 320, Investments - Debt and Equity Securities.
-The Company considers all shortterm investments with an original maturity in excess of three months when purchased to be short-term investments.
-In April 2017, the Company purchased \$20.0 million of certificates of deposit with an original maturity of six months.
-At June 30, 2017, the Company had approximately \$20.0 million in certificates of deposit with no more than \$250,000 at any individual institution.
+The company classifies its certificates of deposit as cash and cash equivalents or held to maturity in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 320, Investments - Debt and Equity Securities.
+The Company considers all short-term investments with an original maturity in excess of three months when purchased to be short-term investments.
+Short-term investments consist of short-term FDIC insured certificates of deposit with a maturity of more than three months and less than twelve months, carried at amortized cost using the effective interest method.
+The cost of the Company's certificates of deposit approximated fair value.
 The Company reassesses the appropriateness of the classification of its investments at the end of each reporting period.

-The Company has determined that its certificates of deposits should be classified as held-to-maturity as of June 30, 2017.
-There were no investments as of December 31, 2016.
+At September 30, 2017, the Company had approximately \$60.1 million in certificates of deposit with no more than \$250,000 at any individual institution.
+The Company classified \$16.0 million as cash and cash equivalents and classified \$44.1 million as short-term investments (certificates of deposits) held-to-maturity as of September 30, 2017.
+There were no short-term investments as of December 31, 2016.
 This classification was based upon management's determination that it has the positive intent and ability to hold the securities until their maturity dates, as its investments mature within one year and the underlying cash invested in these securities is not required for current operations.